Prenuptial Agreement Lawyers in Los Angeles, CA

 When a couple is entering the marriage process, there are a number of things to consider.
 For some, this might include a prenuptial agreement (prenup), sometimes known as a “premarital agreement.”

 Though a prenup is not on the mind of every couple, there are circumstances where future spouses may opt for an agreement, in order to protect them and their financial well being in the event of a divorce.
 Typically, this is a concern in cases where an individual has significant assets before getting married, or if it is not the first marriage for a spouse.

 Regardless of the marital situation, arriving at a premarital agreement can provide both spouses clarity and peace of mind when it comes to protecting interests, not just now, but in the future.

-Legal Requirements for a Prenuptial Agreement
+Legal Requirements for a Prenuptial Agreement in Los Angeles

 According to California state law, premarital agreements that are signed by both spouses automatically become effective once the couple enters the marriage.
 Because the principles of general contract law apply to premarital agreements, both parties must give full, valid consent to the terms and conditions outlined, meaning that consent cannot come as the result of inappropriate influence, fraud or mistake.